-Hopefully, our advice for running in Las Vegas is helpful in making your Strip or Fremont Street workout a successful one.
-Our suggestion is to worry less about split times and just enjoy the scenery while elevating your heart rate for a while.
+Hopefully, my advice for running in Las Vegas is helpful in making your Strip or Fremont Street workout a successful one.
+My suggestion is to worry less about split times and just enjoy the scenery while elevating your heart rate for a while.

 Feature Image: ©lzflzf/123RF.COM